Tyranties/picoCTF-picoGym-challenges/general-skills/python-wrangling/python-wrangling.md

 ## Solution

 In a Linux terminal, type `python3 -d ende.py flag.txt.en`.
-Then enter the password found in `pw.txt`.
-The flag should then be shown in the terminal.
+Enter the password found in `pw.txt` and the flag should then be shown in the terminal.

 ## Flag